alecramsay/pg/docs/_pages/background.markdown

 maximize these dimensions.
 As such, they illustrate the tradeoffs between these dimensions.

-For each state, I compare these six maps to the baseline districts I generated.
+For each state, we compare these six maps to the baseline districts we generated.

 ## Method

-At first I tried to reimplement Gulotta's C++ moment of inertia code in Python with only partial success.
-Fortunately, I shared what I was working on with Todd Proebsting, he got intrigued, and then developed a solution based on [Balzer's work](Capacity-Constrained Voronoi Tessellations: Computation and Applications).
+At first Alec tried to reimplement Gulotta's C++ moment of inertia code in Python with only partial success.
+Fortunately, he shared what he was working on with his friend.
+Todd Proebsting, Todd got intrigued, and then he developed a solution based on [Balzer's work](Capacity-Constrained Voronoi Tessellations: Computation and Applications).
 The evolution of our heuristic approach for finding the lowest energy assignment of precincts to districts is described [here](./_pages/method.markdown).